ey7/project-three/README.md

 #### View all reviews

 The reviews link on the navbar is always visible, regardless of whether the user is logged in or out.
-It leads to the reviews page which lists all content using bootrap pagination to limit the number of entries on the page to five titles.
+It leads to the reviews page which lists all content using bootstrap pagination to limit the number of entries on the page to five titles.
 Users can scroll to other pages using the pagination buttons to view more content.
 Content is displayed in decending order, with the newest title entries appearing on the first page.

 #### View a single review